 We made improvements to our online collections, adding more than 16,000 new ebooks to our catalogue.
-Our investment in a new Resource List engagement with the resources chosen by module leaders by almost 400%.
+Our investment in a new Resource List System proved very effective driving up engagement with the resources chosen by module leaders by almost 400%.

-Our online classes, drop-ins and appointments were very popular with students who appreciated the ability Our Academic Librarians also created new online content to assist users in finding and using library resources.
+Our online classes, drop-ins and appointments were very popular with students who appreciated the ability to review a recording at a later date.
+Our Academic Librarians also created new online content to assist users in finding and using library resources.

 We were pleased to retain our Customer Service Excellence accreditation alongside Student Life and the IT Service Management Team.
-The assessment was held online due to COVID restrictions and our CSE assessor reported that,

-Throughout the assessment, staff and customers spoke of how you have adapted to working in a primarily digital way and have done so in ways that best meet your customers' needs ... it was also clear that you have taken cognisance of the customer journey in planning lavouts, 'Ouick print' services and the Book Returns box inside the Library were clear examples of using customer insight to deliver customer-focused services.
+The assessment was held online due to COVID restrictions and our CSE assessor reported that, "Throughout the assessment, staff and customers spoke of how you have adapted to working in a primarily digital way and have done so in ways that best meet your customers' needs... it was also clear that you have taken cognisance of the customer journey in planning layouts.
+'Quick print' services and the Book Returns box inside the Library were clear examples of using customer insight to deliver customer-focused services".